 Not sure what to read next?
 Tired of picking out books yourself?
 Looking to read something new?
 TBPL's Book Butler can help you find new books just by filling out a brief survey.
 Our staff will take your answers and find books in our collection that you might like to read.

-Click here to access book lists of series that have finished, LGBTQ+ books, as well as online resources to help you find more Young Adult books!
+Click here to access book lists of completed series, LGBTQ+ books, as well as online resources to help you find more Young Adult books!
 Also linked is Novelist a database that recommends books based on what you liked about it (genre, author, topic, etc.)